Imprint of Early Dark Energy in Stochastic Gravitational Wave Background: Fluctuation-signal-to-Noise Ratio

-Early dark energy has relatively small energy contribution in the early universe, hence its influence GW variation is small compared to string SGWB, but could still be larger than noise background if string tension is sufficiently large.
-For comparing signal difference and noise background, we define SNR as $\{i= {\rm SKA}, {\rm LISA}\}$
+Early dark energy has relatively small energy fraction in the early universe, hence its influence GW variation is small compared to string SGWB, but such a fluctuation signal could still be detectable.
+In the rest of the paper, we assume that the future detectors can successfully perform source separation of a detected SGWB signal (if exist other GW signal that comparable to or stronger than cosmic string one), and precisely detect the cosmic string GW.
+For comparing signal difference and noise spectrum, we use Fluctuation-signal-to-Noise Ratio (FNR) as $(i= {\rm BBO}, {\rm DECIGO}, {\rm LISA}, {\rm SKA})$,

-where the SKA and LISA are calculated separately, frequency is integrated on the experimental sensitivity region, $T_i$ is the observation period, and $\Omega^i_{\rm n}(f)$ is an effective strain noise spectral spectrum for LISA and SKA, respectively.
-SNR analysis has been widely studied \cite{Schmitz:2020syl,Smith:2019wny,Thrane:2013oya,Romano:2016dpx} and numerical details are provided in the appendix.
+where experiments are calculated separately, frequency is integrated on the experimental sensitivity region, $T_i$ is observation period, and $\Omega^{\rm eff}_{{\rm noise},i}(f)$ is an effective GW noise spectrum including cosmic string SGWB self-noise and instrumental-noises for each experiment, respectively.
+We show the derivation of FNR and numerical details in the Appendix.

-The peak frequency $f_p$ is within the LISA goal sensitivities $20\mu\,$Hz$\, \leq f \leq 1 \,$Hz \cite{LISA:2017pwj} for $G\mu \leq 2 \times 10^{-11}$ as presented in Fig.~\ref{Fig: f_EDE vs Gmu}, and the peaky signal is more significant than noise background for most of interesting parameter space.
-More string energy causes stronger cosmic string SGWB, and hence the signal is more significant for larger $G\mu$.

-Fig.~\ref{Fig: Delta_Omega to fp} shows signal difference ratio $\Delta\Omega_{\rm GW}/\Omega_{\rm GW}$ at peak frequency $f_p$.
-The colored areas were studied in CMB analysis \cite{Poulin:2018cxd} for relieving the Hubble tension.
-We explicitly show that the signal difference could exceed the noise background (SNR$>1$) in the 4 years LISA collection, and therefore the EDE signal is detectable.
-As discussed, lower $n$ has a larger signal difference due to the later universe transition to matter-domination era.
+Fig.~\ref{Fig: Delta_Omega to fp} shows signal difference ratio $\Delta\Omega_{\rm GW}/\Omega_{\rm GW}$ as a GW frequency function for each experiment sensitivity.
+We also mark the FNR and estimate the noise induced uncertainties for each benchmark with assumption that the signal and noise distribution are Gaussian as e.g.~\cite{Maggiore:1999vm}.
+We employ the experiment observation time $T$ as 5 years for BBO and upgraded-DECIGO, 10 years for LISA, and 20 years for SKA with monitoring pulsars $N_{\rm SKA}=10^3$ as a fiducial and assume that the pulsars are uniformly distributed in the sky.
+We use these assumptions in the rest of the paper.

-Fig.~\ref{Fig: f_EDE vs ac} shows LISA and SKA detection sensitivities to EDE parameter space.
-Signal difference can be larger than noise background over few frequency decades, including most sensitive LISA regions, see the gentle slope $f^{-0.23}$ over frequencies $f>f_p$ in Eq.(\ref{Eq: Delta Omega over Omega f}).
-Thus, LISA can capture the EDE signal even though $f_p$ is outside LISA sensitivities.
-Higher $a_c$ corresponds to lower SNR because $f_p$ moves away from LISA sensitivities with increasing $a_c$.
+As shown, the signal difference distributes over a few frequency decades, including most sensitive experiment bands, see the gentle slope $f^{-0.23}$ over frequencies $f>f_p$ in Eq.(\ref{Eq: Delta Omega over Omega f}).
+Thus, the GW experiments can capture the EDE signal even though $f_p$ outsides their sensitivities.
+Higher $a_c$ corresponds to lower FNR because $f_p$ moves away from experiment sensitivities.